 Minimum testing capability

 ExTLs having testing capability for IEC 60079-2 are assumed to have capability for the tests in this standard.
+However, the ExTL will need to be able to generate chemical smoke for two of the above tests, e.g., in 6.4.4.

 If IEC 60079-2 is not within the testing capability, then the tests marked with an asterisk are considered to be the minimum testing capability that should be available in-house at an ExTL.

 IEC 60079-15 Explosive atmospheres - Part 15: Equipment protection by type of protection "n"